GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

     gmt surface ship_5m.xyz -R245/255/20/30 -I5m -Gship.nc -V

-If you rerun :doc:`grdcontour` on the new grid file (try it!) you will notice a big difference compared to the grid made by :doc:`nearneighbor`: since surface is a global method it will evaluate the solution at all nodes, even if there are no data constraints.
+If you rerun :doc:`/grdcontour` on the new grid file (try it!) you will notice a big difference compared to the grid made by :doc:`/nearneighbor`: since surface is a global method it will evaluate the solution at all nodes, even if there are no data constraints.
 There are numerous options available to us at this point: